-Tech giant company Asus is now warming up to cryptocurrencies.
+Tech giant company Asus is now warming up to Bitcoin and various crypto.
 Joining the trend and promoting the technology, Asus encourages gamers to mine cryptocurrencies with the processing power of their graphic cards to earn crypto.
 The company partnered with mining app provided by Quantumcloud to expedite the process and to make transactions easier for all participants.

 Under the partnership, gamers can now earn “passive income” by simply providing access to their GPUs or Asus Graphic cards when they’re not using it for gaming or other PC-related functions.
 For gamers who want to fully invest in cryptocurrency mining, Asus released a series of mining graphic cards: the Mining-P106-6G and Mining-RX470-4G.
 Both are designed for coin mining with high-efficiency components and impressive hash-rate.